 Use a strong jet of water to wash the plants, which can help dislodge pests in the feeding stages as well as eggs.

-Control the ants which protect the whiteflies from predation by applying a sticky substance such as Tangle Trap, available at Arbico Organics, to trees and shrubs near the base of the plants.
+Control the ants which protect the whiteflies from predation by applying a sticky substance such as Stiky Stuff Adhesive, available at Arbico Organics, to trees and shrubs near the base of the plants.
 This will catch them as they try to crawl up to gather honeydew.

 Weed control is important, as most whitefly species have several weeds they like to overwinter on and use as alternate hosts.